Skip to content

 https://static.guance.com/guancedb/guancedb-doris-deploy-latest.tar.gz

-After decompressing the downloaded package, it contains the SelectDB + manager installation package.
-Place the installation package on the fe-01 machine, in the directory specified in inventory/doris-manager.vars.yaml.
+After extracting the downloaded package, it contains the SelectDB + manager installation package.
+Place the installation package on the fe-01 machine, folder location same as configured in inventory/doris-manager.vars.yaml

 https://static.guance.com/guancedb/selectdb-latest.tar.gz

-After decompressing the downloaded package, it contains the GuanceDB installation package.
-Place the installation package on all guancedb-logs machines, in the directory specified in inventory/guancedb-logs-doris.vars.yaml.
+After extracting the downloaded package, it contains the GuanceDB installation package.
+Place the installation package on all guancedb-logs machines, file location same as configured in inventory/guancedb-logs-doris.vars.yaml

 https://static.guance.com/guancedb/guancedb-cluster-linux-amd64-latest.tar.gz

-After decompressing the downloaded package, it contains the victoria-metrics + vmutils installation package.
-Place the installation package on all guancedb-logs machines, in the directory specified in inventory/guancedb-logs-doris.vars.yaml.
+After extracting the downloaded package, it contains the victoria-metrics + vmutils installation package.
+Place the installation package on all guancedb-logs machines, file location same as configured in inventory/guancedb-logs-doris.vars.yaml

 https://static.guance.com/guancedb/vmutils-latest.tar.gz

-On the jump server (usually fe-01), check if the current user has an SSH public key in ~/.ssh.
-If no public key has been generated, generate it and send it remotely to other role machines using the following commands:
+On the jump server (usually on fe-01), check if the current user has a public key in ~/.ssh.
+If no public key exists, generate one and send it remotely to other role machines by executing the following commands:

 ssh-keygen -t rsa